Clubs and Groups

-NHS - National Honor Society is an organization that stresses four main themes; Scholarship, Service, Leadership, and Character.
+NHS - National Honor Society is an organization that stresses four pillars; Scholarship, Service, Leadership, and Character.
 We participate in many community service events and offer peer tutoring.
-Junior students need a 3.5 GPA and 25 hours of community service to qualify to apply in September of their junior year.
-Seniors need a 3.5 GPA and 30 hours of community service in order to apply in September of their Senior year.
+Junior students need a 3.5 GPA and 20 hours of community service to qualify to apply in August preceding their junior year.
+Rising Seniors need a 3.5 GPA and 30 hours of community service in order to apply in August preceding their Senior year.

 Class Office: Class office is a group of elected students working together with corresponding class advisors to provide a means for gradewide expression and assistance.
 Class officers serve as representatives of their grade: gaining experience in leadership, learning student advocacy, and promoting citizenship, human relations, the core values of BHS, and more.

 Student Government- Elections for student senate and class office are in the fall for grade 9 and in the spring for grades 10-12.

 Student Senate: The student senate is a group of elected students (4 people per grade) who serve as a liaison between administration and students.
 Projects include school policy change, improving parking lot traffic flow, and creating a proposal form to gather ideas from the student body.

 ASL Club -We will be learning American Sign Language communication skills.
 Using a practical approach we will gain vocabulary, expressive language and receptive language skills.
 This includes knowledge of the culture within the Deaf Community, as it plays a major role in communication.

 French Club: French Club meets every 3rd Wednesday of the month during Flex time.